MojiFO/CIS-Controls/README.md

 		- Audit & Logging Plan
 		- Australian Privacy Policy

-Step 11.
+Step 8.
-Communicate Security Program To Business
+Ensure That you Clearly Communicate The Security Program to  the Business

-Step 12.
+Step 9.
-Begin Implementing The CIS Basic Controls For IG1 (Plan, Test, Deploy & Manage)
+Start  Implementing The CIS Basic Controls Ensuring That you Plan, Test, Deploy & Manage

-Step 13.
+Step 10.
 (Coming Soon)
-Begin Security Awareness Campaign
+Across The Business Ensure That You Begin Security Awareness Campaign
 	- Phishing Awareness
 	- Security Risks
 	- Staying Safe Online For Children
 	- Becoming Security Aware

-Step 14.
+Step 11.
-Perform External Penetration Assessment Of CIS Controls (IG1)
+Perform External Penetration Assessment Of CIS Controls

-Step 15.
+Step 12.
-Perform External Audit Of CIS Controls (IG1)
+Perform External Audit Of CIS Controls

-Step 16.
+Step 13.
-Rinse & Repeat To Implement CIS Controls IG2 & IG3

-Source :
+Repeat This Cycle as Many Times through The Business as Possible